i2NewTech/-Pesan-tumbler-Surabaya-/music/CONTRIBUTING.md

 <img width="491" alt="Screen Shot 2019-10-30 at 3 15 30 PM" src="https://user-images.githubusercontent.com/1369170/67903164-20db0900-fb28-11e9-8961-2b55b2eefe03.png">

-Once you run `yarn install`, this will install the `clang-fo
+Once you run `yarn install`, this will install the `clang-format` executable in your `npm_modules` folder, and VSCode will use this to automatically format your files after every save.
+All of the rules that VSCode are using are in the `.vscode` package of the workspace (the path is `magenta-js/music/.vscode`)

+## Tests
+Some, but not all of our code has tests.
+This is partly because a lot of the code is ha